 - Indoor 1000m: 2:37.55 (2019)

-These performances place her among the top female middle-distance runners globally.
+These performances have firmly cemented her among the elite in international middle-distance running.

-Before transferring to Clemson, Goule-Toppin competed for South Plains College and LSU.
-At Clemson, she made her biggest collegiate mark during the 2015 season:
+Before transferring to Clemson, Goule-Toppin competed for South Plains College and LSU, but it was at Clemson where she made her biggest impact.
+During the 2015 season, she delivered a series of historic performances:

-- Won the NCAA Indoor Championship in the 800m with a time of 2:01.64, then an NCAA Indoor meet and ACC record.
+- Won the NCAA Indoor Championship in the 800m, setting an NCAA meet and ACC record with a time of 2:01.64

 - Helped Clemson sweep the ACC Indoor and Outdoor Championships in 2015.